Luigi Cagnola: Austrian rule

 After the fall of Napoleon Cagnola had few opportunities to express himself in the grand, celebratory manner of the previous 15 years.
 Although he remained an eminent architect, he was no longer able to intervene as frequently in civic building.
 At the church of Concorezzo (begun 1818), Cagnola modified his Palladian design by reducing the amount of decoration, and at the church of San Lorenzo, Ghisalba (1822–33), near Bergamo, he adopted a massive Pantheon theme.
 His designs for the enlargement of the Hofburg and the Burgtor in Vienna (both 1818–24), the latter executed by Pietro Nobile with substantial modifications, are massive and impersonal.
 In 1825 Emperor Francis I visited Milan; this provided Cagnola with a second opportunity to realize his proposals for the layout of the Porta Orientale, where he planned to rebuild the Arco del Sempione, which had been left unfinished after the fall of Napoleon, and to build a triumphal atrium in stone.
-However, only a gilt bronze model (Milan, Biblioteca Ambrosiana), to the scale 1:28, was executed under his own direction.
+However, only a gilt bronze model (Milan, Biblioteca Ambrosiana), to the scale 1:28, was executed under his direction.

 Several of Cagnola’s most successful works were produced in the last 20 years of his life, including the church tower at Urgnano and his own villa at Inverigo, near Como, in which he employed unusual architectural forms and materials.
 The ground-plan of the Urgnano church tower (1824–9) is circular, with a series of superimposed orders rising from a podium and crowned with a small tempietto-like structure, with caryatids supporting a small hemispherical dome.
 The villa at Inverigo (1813–3) stands on a hill and is loosely based on Palladio’s Villa La Rotonda.
 The colonnaded portico of white stucco, approached by a staircase, the rear façade with atlantids sculpted by Pompeo Marchesi, the arcades imitating Roman aqueducts, the ‘Egyptian’ hall and portal and the triumphal arch entrances all create a succession of remarkable contrasting views and spaces.
-Cagnola died died in Inverigo in 1833.
+Cagnola died in Inverigo in 1833.
 His influence on the next generation of architects, including Francesco Peverelli and Pietro Bianchi, was considerable.